AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 <InlineAlert variant="info" slots="text" />

-The `aaId` parameter can have different key meanings depending upon context or endpoint.
-In a request body for Component Migration APIs, it is the project ID that is required for a successful call.
-In the dimension mapping or metric mapping endpoints, it is the label used for Analytics component ID used in the mappings file
+The `aaId` parameter has different key meanings, depending upon endpoint or API service.
+In a request body for these Component Migration APIs, it is the project ID that is required for a successful call.
+In the dimension mapping or metric mapping services, it is used as a label with a different meaning for a different function.

 * The `globalCompanyId` is `example-analytics-org`.
 This is the organization that has ownership of the Analtyics project identified in the project ID.
 * The `imsOrgId`, `imsUserId`, and `imsUserName` all apply to the `exampleowner` of the CJA data view where the components are to be transferred.